costantinoai/kul-hbi-workshop/README.md

-# KU Leuven — Human Brain Imaging practical classes (2026)
+# KUL Human Brain Imaging practical classes (2026)

 This repository hosts the Jupyter notebooks for the **Human Brain Imaging** practical classes at KU Leuven (2026 edition).